Lindenwood University: Founding and early history

 Lindenwood University traces its roots back to George Champlin Sibley, an early 19th-century American explorer, soldier, Indian agent, and politician, and his wife Mary Easton Sibley, an educator.
 In 1808, Acting Governor and friend Frederick Bates promoted Sibley to the position of chief factor at Fort Osage in western Missouri, near present-day Kansas City, Missouri.
 While at Fort Osage, Sibley immediately set to work creating relationships with the neighboring Osage tribes.
 He also met Mary Easton, the daughter of Rufus Easton, a prominent St. Louis attorney and Missouri's second Attorney General.
 The couple were married in 1815.
 During the Sibleys' time at Fort Osage, Mary began teaching the children at the fort.

 In 1813, Sibley opened a temporary trading post at Fort Sibley, now known as the town of Arrow Rock, Missouri, which remained in operation until 1822.
 After the trading post shut down, George and Mary remained at Fort Osage, with George serving as postmaster until the fort closed in 1825.
 The couple then settled in St. Charles, where Mary began teaching family members and later, in 1832, other young women from the community.
 Lindenwood University is now considered the second-oldest higher-education institution west of the Mississippi River, after Saint Louis University, as well as the first women's college west of the Mississippi.
 In 1829, the Sibleys purchased 280 acre of land, known as the "Linden Wood" because of the numerous linden trees.
-The Sibleys borrowed money and began clearing the overgrown property to convert it into a farm with livestock brought from Fort Osage.
-They completed construction of a cabin and outhouses and moved into Linden Wood in December 1829.
+The Sibleys borrowed money and began converting the propoerty into a farm with livestock brought from Fort Osage.
+They built a cabin and outhouses and moved into Linden Wood in December 1829.
 As the work on Linden Wood continued, the idea of opening a boarding school evolved.

 Mary Sibley took in students within a year of moving into the cabin.
 Her 12-year-old sister, Alby, became the first student at Linden Wood in the fall of 1830.
 A year later, the first two paying students arrived; in early 1832, the Sibleys made plans to expand the cabin to create a boarding school for women to over a dozen students During the 1830s, the school was known as The Boarding School for Young Ladies at Linden Wood, Missouri.
 Mary took charge of the boarding school and developed a strict curriculum that included literature, grammar, writing, spelling, and diction.
 French, music and piano, landscape painting, flower painting and needle work were available for an additional fee.
 The school was one of the first to require physical education, which included walking and dancing.